 All the Great World Empires gave leadership universally and were dominant militarily, culturally, economically and above all in the field of religion.

 With respect to China, that seems destined to be the next Great World Empire, military dominance is not necessary because of the advent of weapons of mass destruction especially nuclear weapons.
 Cultural dominance is a function of time and publicity and China is already an economic super-power, well on its way to economic supremacy.
-This leaves one very important area unattended; China's attitude to religion and especially Christianity.
+This leaves one very important area unattended; Chinas attitude to religion and especially Christianity.

-China learns quickly and it learns well and we can be sure that China is au fait with two seminal moments in sacred history; the resurgence of dynamic Christianity in a prosperous Russia following the collapse of the Soviet Union and the centrality of Rome in religious affairs following the issue of the Edict of Milan.
+China learns quickly and it learns well and we can be sure that China is au fait with two seminal moments in history; the resurgence of dynamic Christianity in a prosperous Russia following the collapse of the Soviet Union and the centrality of Rome in religious affairs following the issue of the Edict of Milan.

 As soon as the Soviet Union collapsed in 1990 all the former 15 republics reverted to their former religious affiliation and in Russia this was symbolized by renaming Stalingrad to St. Petersburg in honour of St Peter and their reassertion of Christian values.
 You cannot kill Christianity just like you cannot kill love nor abolish courage or decency.
 Some things will be and it is best to accommodate them.
-This is precisely what the Roman Empire did in 313 AD by not just officially tolerating Christianity but laying the foundation for it becoming the religion of the Romans.
+This is precisely what the Roman Empire did in 313 AD by not just officially tolerating Christianity, but laying the foundation for it becoming the religion of the Romans.
 This the Romans did when they published the decree known as the Edict of Milan in March 313 AD and the rest, as the saying goes, is history.

 Friends and admirers of China everywhere would like to see China take the world forward in a new and different direction and enhance its reputation as a caring, benevolent super-power.
 One mighty step in this direction would be for China to issue a proclamation equivalent to the Edict of Milan.
 This edict, let us call it the Edict of Beijing, would commend Christianity to its people, adopt it as the religion for the Communist Party of China and support its propagation to make it the unified religion of China.

-It is unthinkable that China will not seize the moment and realize its enormous potential, both material and spiritual, for the benefit of all mankind.
-War and messy politics gave the Soviet Union their super-power status; War and European rivalries gave the USA the opportunity to acquire their super-power status; the West's decadence, economic mismanagement and financial recklessness ushered in China's super-power status.
-Take the baton and run China, and run smart and fast like Usain Bolt of Olympic fame, for you are running not just for China, however patriotic that might be, or your Asian neighbours however laudable an aim that is but for my, unborn as yet, great-great-grandchildren and their counterparts across the entire planet earth.
+Chinas leadership must be delighted that at long last their country, doing what it has always done so well, i.e. peacefully pursue developmental goals for the benefit of its entire people and by association the world beyond its borders, has been thrust on the international stage, given the recognition its due and entrusted with the baton to move the world on to the next stage.
+It is unthinkable that China will not seize the moment and realize its enormous potential for the benefit of all mankind.
+War and messy politics gave the Soviet Union their super-power status; War and European rivalries gave the USA the opportunity to acquire their super-power status; the Wests decadence, economic mismanagement and financial recklessness ushered in Chinas super-power status.
+Take the baton and run China, and run smart and fast like Usain Bolt, for you are running not just for China, however patriotic that might be, or your Asian neighbours, however laudable an aim that undoubtedly would be but for my, unborn as yet, great-great-grandchildren and their counterparts across the entire planet earth.

-STAND UP TO THE DEVIL (5 Volumes)
+STAND UP TO THE DEVIL (e-book)

 Volume 1 You must first identify him

-ONE MINUTE TO MIDNIGHT ON GOD'S CLOCK
+ONE MINUTE TO MIDNIGHT ON GODS CLOCK (e-book)

 Dr. Henderson Ward received his Doctor of Divinity in theology, with distinction, from Masters International School of Divinity, USA, where he is currently a post-doctoral fellow.
 Dr. Ward's career involved pastoring, evangelism, and teaching.
-Copyright 2013
+Copyright 2017

 If you died today, are you absolutely certain that you would go to heaven?
 You can be!
-TRUST JESUS NOW
+Click here and TRUST JESUS NOW